Is 702 a Good Credit Score?

 The Takeaway

 A 702 credit score qualifies as a “good” credit score.
 With a score of 702, you’ll likely stand a strong chance of getting a loan, line of credit, or other form of financing.
 Options can include credit cards, mortgages, car loans, and personal loans.
-While you may not get as favorable terms and interest rates as those with “very good” or “excellent” scores, you will probably enjoy more and better offers than those with “fair” or “poor” credit.
+While you may not get as favorable terms and interest rates as those with “very good” or “excellent” scores, you will probably enjoy better offers than those with “fair” or “poor” credit.

 Are you comparing options for a personal loan?
 Check out what SoFi offers.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 SoFi Loan Products